Greek Meatballs with Tzatziki Sauce (Tangy Dip)

 Step 2: Mix Meatball Ingredients

-In a large mixing bowl, combine ground beef, grated onion, garlic, breadcrumbs, oregano, salt, and pepper.
+In a large mixing bowl, combine ground beef, chopped onion, and minced garlic.

-Greek Meatballs with Tzatziki Sauce (Tangy Dip) - Step 4: Shape the Meatballs 1
+Greek Meatballs with Tzatziki Sauce (Tangy Dip) - Step 3: Form Meatballs

-Place them evenly spaced on a baking sheet lined with parchment paper.
+Place the formed meatballs on a tray lined with parchment paper.

 Ensure each meatball is uniform in size for even cooking.